awsdocs/aws-iot-docs/developerguide/thing-groups.md

-# Thing Groups<a name="thing-groups"></a>
+# Static Thing Groups<a name="thing-groups"></a>

-Thing groups allow you to manage several things at once by categorizing them into groups\.
-Groups can also contain groups — you can build a hierarchy of groups\.
+Static thing groups allow you to manage several things at once by categorizing them into groups\.
+Static thing groups contain a group of things that are managed by using the console, CLI, or the API\.
+[Dynamic thing groups](https://docs.aws.amazon.com/iot/latest/developerguide/dynamic-thing-groups.html), on the other hand, contain things that match a specified query\.
+Static thing groups can also contain other static thing groups — you can build a hierarchy of groups\.
 You can attach a policy to a parent group and it is inherited by its child groups, and by all of the things in the group and in its child groups\.
 This makes control of permissions easy for large numbers of things\.

-Here are the things you can do with thing groups:
+Here are the things you can do with static thing groups:
 + Create, describe or delete a group\.
 + Add a thing to a group, or to more than one group\.
 + Remove a thing from a group\.